Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Effect on software process improvement}

-Several sources mentioned time pressure to be an essential obstacle in software process improvement(SPI).
-However, practitioner surveys differed on the importance of time pressure as a barrier, with the more recent paper ranking time pressure lower in importance.
+Several sources mentioned time pressure to be an essential obstacle in software process improvement (SPI)~\cite{paulish1994case, baddoo2000implementing, baddoo2003motivators}.
+However, practitioner surveys differed on the importance of time pressure as a barrier, with the more recent paper ranking time pressure lower in importance~\cite{niazi2005maturity, niazi2009software}.

-In a case study ~\citet{paulish1994case}, time restrictions were mentioned as a reason for not implementing SPI.
-Additionally, the authors recommended using SPI techniques to improve the process to meet future deadlines without emergencies.

-Using social science research methods, ~\citet{baddoo2000implementing} measured the attitudes of personnel from 20 companies in the United Kingdom regarding SPI.
-Lack of time was named as the biggest obstacle to software process improvement by participants from entry-level.
-Strategic- and operational-level managers did not see the same importance for time pressure.

-~\citet{baddoo2003motivators} reported, based on a study of practitioner focus groups, that the single biggest de-motivator of software process improvement is time pressure.
-Although both managers and developers reported the de-motivating effect, the occurrence of time pressure as a de-motivator was higher in focus groups composed of developers.
+\citet{paulish1994case} recommend using SPI techniques to improve the process to meet future deadlines without emergencies.
+Similarly, \citet{baddoo2000implementing} cite the lack of time as the biggest obstacle to software process improvement by participants from entry-level positions while strategic- and operational-level managers did not see the same importance for time pressure. \citet{baddoo2003motivators} report, based on a study of practitioner focus groups, that although both managers and developers reported the demotivating effect, the occurrence of time pressure as a demotivator was higher in focus groups composed of developers.

-~\citet{niazi2005maturity} conducted interviews with 23 Australian practitioners to confirm literature on implementing software process improvement.
-Time pressure was cited as a barrier to implementing software process improvement (only 17\% of the time in interviews vs. 36\% in scientific literature, rank 2 vs. rank 5).
-In a later article by ~\citet{niazi2009software}, time pressure as a barrier to SPI is reiterated, with guidelines that resources should be explicitly allocated to SPI efforts, for ensuring adequate time to complete tasks, a mechanism for adding SPI to daily activities, allocating the SPI implementation effort to people with interest and commitment, and lastly to facilitate SPI implementation without time pressure.
+\citet{niazi2005maturity} identify time pressure as a barrier to implementing software process improvement (only 17\% of the time in interviews vs. 36\% in scientific literature, rank 2 vs. rank 5).
+In a later article~\cite{niazi2009software}, time pressure as a barrier to SPI is mentioned again.
+Resources should be explicitly allocated to SPI efforts to ensure adequate time to complete tasks.